Spectral rigidity of two-dimensional Liouville tori: Introduction and main results

 \subsection{Discussion of our main result}

-Theorem~\ref{thm:main2} appears to be the first result on Laplace spectral rigidity in the setting of closed manifolds with integrable geodesic flow.
-It follows a result on dynamical rigidity by the first author in \cite{henheik2025deformational}, which was also a significant advancement in the study of integrable systems.
+To our knowledge, Theorems~\ref{thm:main2}--\ref{thm:mainsecond} are among the first Laplace spectral rigidity results for closed manifolds whose geodesic flow is integrable.
+They follow a result on dynamical rigidity by the first author in \cite{henheik2025deformational}.